-Indonesia is set to receive USD 3.6 million through its participation in the World Bank's Forest Carbon Partnership Facility (FCPF), a global REDD+ capacity building programme.
-Of the total, approximately USD 0.5 million will be directly implemented by the WB, and USD 3 million by the Government of Indonesia.
-The government's USD 3 million is intended to help address REDD+ readiness gaps and will be implemented by MoFor, the National Forestry Council (DKN) and the Ministry of Finance.
+Indonesia is set to receive \$3.6 million through its participation in the World Bank's Forest Carbon Partnership Facility (FCPF), a global REDD+ capacity building programme.
+Of the total, approximately \$0.5 million will be directly implemented by the WB, and \$3.0 million by the GoI.
+The government's \$3 million is intended to help address REDD+ readiness gaps and will implemented by MoFor, the National Forestry Council (DKN) and the Ministry of Finance.
 Specific activities to be funded through the FCPF grant are: